As a violin teacher, one question I get very often is “Am I too old to learn the violin!?”

 There are also certain advantages to learning the violin as an adult.

-For instance, it’s much easier for you to grasp abstract concepts like notation and translate them into tunes & fingering
+For instance, it’s much easier for you to grasp abstract concepts like sheet music notation and translate them into tunes & fingering.

 When it comes to comprehending music theory, you have a big advantage over children if you are an adult.